isabelc/edd-software-specs/readme.txt

 	- Price
 	- Currency code

+You can leave a field blank to omit that row from the table.
+(Except the `Last updated date` field, since leaving that field blank will disable the entire table.)
+In addition, you can add code to add more rows to the table (see FAQs).

-It replaces EDD's default microdata itemptype `Product` with `SoftwareApplication`.
+2. It replaces EDD's default microdata itemptype `Product` with `SoftwareApplication`.

-It moves the microdata itemtype declaration up to the body element so as to nest the `name` property within the itemscope. *
+3. It moves the microdata itemtype declaration up to the body element so as to nest the `name` property within the itemscope. *

-It adds `offers`, `price`, and `currency` microdata in order to generate Google rich snippets for Software Applications.
+4. It adds `offers`, `price`, and `currency` microdata in order to generate Google rich snippets for Software Applications.

-In addition, it adds these microdata properties of `SoftwareApplication`:
+5. In addition, it adds these microdata properties of `SoftwareApplication`:

 	- description
 	- softwareapplicationcategory